ManageRigs/minercontrol/README.md

 # <a name="payments"></a> What about payments?

 BTC payments directly to your wallet every Monday.
-You have access to income stats, updated every day.
+You have access to income stats, updated every day [here](http://managerigs.com/#check_wallet).

 # <a name="start"></a> What do I need to start?